Kai Asakura: Continued bantamweight career

 Asakura was expected to face the undefeated Ji Yong Yang at Rizin 36 on July 2, 2022.
 Asakura withdrew from the fight on June 30, as he had re-injured his right hand.

 Asakura faced Yuki Motoya at Rizin 42 on May 6, 2023.
 He won the fight by a second-round flying knee knockout.

 Asakura was expected to face former Bellator Bantamweight Champion Juan Archuleta for the vacant Rizin Bantamweight Championship at Bellator MMA x Rizin 2 on July 30, 2023.
 However on July 18 it was announced that Asakura withdrew due to injury and was replaced by Hiromasa Ougikubo.

 Second title reign

 Asakura faced Juan Archuleta for the Rizin Bantamweight Championship on December 31, 2023, at Rizin 45.
 At the weigh-ins, Archuleta weighed in at 140.65 pounds, 5.65 pounds over the limit.
 As a result, Archuleta was stripped of the title and only Asakura was eligible to win it.
 Asakura won the bout via technical knockout in the second round.

 Ultimate Fighting Championship

 On June 8, 2024, it was announced that Asakura signed with the Ultimate Fighting Championship.

 In his promotional debut, Asakura competed for the UFC Flyweight Championship against champion Alexandre Pantoja on December 7, 2024 at UFC 310.
 Asakura lost the fight via a rear-naked choke submission in the second round.

 Asakura faced former UFC Flyweight title challenger Tim Elliott on August 16, 2025 at UFC 319.
 He lost the fight via a guillotine choke in round two.

+Returning to bantamweight, Asakura faced Cameron Smotherman on May 30, 2026 at UFC Fight Night 277.
+He won the fight by knockout in the first round.
+This fight earned him a $100,000 Performance of the Night award.

+Asakura faced Aori Qileng on August 29, 2026 at UFC Fight Night 286.
+He won the fight by technical knockout in the second round.